Rick68F/QPB_Button/README.md

 This library is used for manage Push Button in a simple way, entry are put in a queue.
 Only click and long click(time pushed is given).

-I have designed this library I don't have fund a library that correspond to my use.
+I have designed this library why I don't have fund a library that correspond to my use.

 Working usage